ibm-cloud-docs/BlockStorage/managing-block-storage.md

 ```
 {: screen}

-## Deleting a storage LUN in the UI
+## Deleting a storage LUN in the console
 {: #cancelLUNUI}
 {: help}
 {: support}